 There is no upper or lower limit.
 The average amount awarded is £17,500.

 The deadline for applications is 30 November each year.
 For 2019/2020 grants ONLY we have extended the deadline to 31 December 2019.

 Applications must be submitted using FCM’s online Endowment Grant Application Form, which can be found by clicking the button at the bottom of this page.
 Completed forms must be submitted by 30 November and all further correspondence concerning applications must be made through the Grants Secretary.
 You will receive an acknowledgement of all applications, so please contact us if you have submitted an application and not received a response.

 Alongside your application, FCM requires the following information:

-- The annual accounts of the organisation making the application, together with the accounts of any choral fund and ‘Friends’ association.
+- The annual accounts of the organisation making the application, together with the accounts of any choral fund and ‘Friends’ associations which support music in your foundation.
 You are able to upload copies of your accounts when you complete the online form.

 - The names and addresses of two referees.
 One of the referees should be independent of the foundation for which funds are sought.

 When will I hear if my application has been successful?